RDjarbeng/RDjarbeng/_posts/2024-10-29-understanding-the-air-quality-index-aqi.md

 ## Using the AQI

-Understanding the AQI can help you plan your daily activities and take necessary precautions:
+Understanding the AQI can help take necessary precautions:

 - **Green (0-50)**: Enjoy outdoor activities without concern.
 - **Yellow (51-100)**: Usually safe, but consider reducing prolonged outdoor exertion if you're unusually sensitive to air pollution.